 Bonampak (pronounced bō-näm-päk’) means “painted wall” in modern Mayan.
 This name sums up the treasured attraction of this Mayan Ruin; incredibly preserved painted frescoes located in Structure 1 in the Main Plaza.

-Professor Mary Miller of Yale, who conducted an extensive study of the murals, wrote “Perhaps no single artifact from the ancient New World offers as complex a view of Pre-hispanic society as do the Bonampak paintings.
+Professor Mary Miller from Yale Univeristy, who conducted an extensive study of the murals, wrote “Perhaps no single artifact from the ancient New World offers as complex a view of Pre-hispanic society as do the Bonampak paintings.
 No other work features so many Maya engaged in the life of the court and rendered in such great detail, making the Bonampak murals an unparalleled resource for understanding ancient society.”

 Bonampak traded and fought with other Maya tribes in surrounding cities, most famously with Yaxchilan and Piedras Negras, which also front on the Usumacinta River.
 More distant Palenque also used the river for commerce.
 The Usumactina River bound the various tribes together for trade and, at the same time, pitted them against each other in battles for territory and dominance.